 Click on the Visualize icon in the menu at the left side of the screen (did you know that you can click on the icon in the bottom to expand the menu and see the titles for the Kibana apps?).
 Click on “Create new visualization"/”Create visualization” (whichever appears depending on your usage history) and choose the Vertical Bar visualization.
 Choose the

 Now, we want to see deaths by country and date (hopefully, one day, less deaths by country and date).
 So let's first set the Y axis to show a total of deaths.
 Click the Y Axis and change the aggregation to Sum.
 Then choose Deaths in the field, and click the "Apply Changes" icon that looks like a play button.
 If you haven't been using Kibana for a while, it might be the case that nothing shows up, but that is probably due to a time filter that is too restrictive.
 Open the time filter at the top right of the screen and choose to show the the period that contains the data you've loaded, then click refresh.

 Now we can see the sum of deaths for that period in a single bar, but that's not much help.
 So, let's split it by country.

 Click Add in the buckets section, and choose X-axis; then, select "Terms" as aggregation, and "Country/Region" as the field.
-Behind the scenes, what we're telling ELK is to split the data by country and then calculate the sum of deaths for each country.
+Behind the scenes, what we're telling Elasticsearch is to split the data by country and then calculate the sum of deaths for each country.
 Apply the changes and you can now see a bar for each country.
 However, since we've explored the data a bit, we know that each bar contains the sum for all of the days we've loaded.
 Let's fix that, shall we?